aaronalbinson/fresh/src/pages/how-to-enter.md

-      – Judging will take place on Thursday 4 April and to keep things fresh, we will be announcing the winners on the same day, live from our website.
+      – Judging will take place on Thursday 4 April and to keep things fresh, we will be announcing the winners on the same day live from our website.

       – Each submission is £100+vat and if you pay for five entries, you get the